pwgbots/linny-r/README.md

 ### Installing Linny-R
 It is advisable to install Linny-R in a directory on your computer, not in a cloud.
-In this installation guide, this directory is called `Linny-R`.
+In this installation guide, the path to this directory is denoted by `PATH`, but on a Windows machine it will be something like `C:\Users\xyz\Documents\Linny-R`, and on a macOS machine probably `/Users/xyz/Linny-R`.

-At the command line, change to the Linny-R directory (if you are not there already) and type:
+To install Linny-R in this directory, type at the command line prompt:

-``npm install linny-r``
+``npm install --prefix PATH linny-r``

 The Linny-R directory should now contain a new sub-directory `node_modules`, and two JSON files `package.json` and `package-lock.json` that should **not** be removed,